What is Functional Communication Training (FCT) in ABA Therapy?

 Trumpet’s Board Certified Behavior Analysts (BCBA) will work closely with your child’s autism behavioral therapist and other members of the treatment team to determine what type of functional communication goals are most likely to have the largest, most positive impact in the shortest amount of time.
 While the goal is to encourage your child to talk, there may be several steps to teaching this skill.

-Common Teaching Strategies to Reduce Problem Behavior
+Teaching Strategies to Reduce Problem Behaviors in Children with Autism

 - Natural Environment Training